Hsp70: In cardiovascular diseases

 HSP70 is a chaperone with ubiquitous presence.
 It is crucial in the cardiovascular system.
-HSP70 normally aids in protein folding and aggregation; when present in the cell, functioning as an anti-inflammatory molecule; however, under stress conditions, it is localized to the extracellular milieu, where it is involved in inducing inflammatory pathways and contributes to disease pathogenesis.
-It is well established that intracellular HSP70 (iHSP70) levels play a protective role, whereas extracellular HSP70 (eHSP70) levels in circulating blood are linked to pathophysiology in micro and microvasculature, which results in a variety of cardiovascular illnesses.
+HSP70 normally aids in protein folding and aggregation; when present in the cell, functioning as an anti-inflammatory molecule; however, under stress conditions, it occurs in the extracellular milieu, where it is involved in inducing inflammatory pathways and contributes to disease pathogenesis.
+It is well established that intracellular HSP70 (iHSP70) levels play a protective role, whereas extracellular HSP70 (eHSP70) levels in circulating blood are linked to pathophysiology in vasculature, which results in a variety of cardiovascular illnesses.
 HSP70 homologues identified in human cytosol includes HSPA1A, HSPA1B, HSPA1L, HSPA12B, HSPA13, HSPA14 whereas HSPA9 in mitochondria.
-The HSP70 acts as DAMP and activates innate immune response which as involved in cardiovascular disease progression.
+HSP70 acts as a damage-associated molecular pattern (DAMP) and activates innate immune response, which is involved in cardiovascular disease progression.

 The chaperone protein acts as auto antigen in atherosclerosis.
 Increased oxidative stress causes the formation of high-density oxidized LDL, the first event in the formation of plaque.
 This activates HSP70 and its promoter in the endothelial and smooth muscle cells, which contributes to atherosclerosis by inducing JAK/STAT pathway expression.
-Elevated levels of HSP70 in the serum were largely associated with increased calcification in patients with chronic heart failure, peripheral and renal vascular diseases.